ErSongHeng/Lylo-Geocoordinates/README.md

 4. Replace and specify your input/output file names accordingly.
 5. Run the entire code up to and including the `Cleaning` section.
-6. Download the output file from Google Drive and fill in manually for rows that do not have a postal code.
+6. Download the output file from Google Drive and fill in manually for rows that do not have a postal code/remove blank rows.
+Also, delete the first column after that.
 7. Once completed, upload the output file back into Google Drive.
 8. Run the remaining code under `Geocoordinates` and after it has finished running, download the final output file.